JJHick95/knn_ds-west-082420/README.md

 # 6. Tuning K and the BV Tradeoff

-### What value of K performs best on our Test data?
+### What value of K performs best on our val data?

 ### How do you think K size relates to our concepts of bias and variance?